Martin Scorsese's unrealized projects: Maestro

 In October 2015, Scorsese was attached as the initial director of the Leonard Bernstein biopic Maestro, which was set up at Paramount Pictures.
 He stepped down to work on The Irishman, allowing Bradley Cooper to join the film in May 2018 as director and to star as Bernstein.
 Scorsese produced the film alongside Steven Spielberg.

 The General

 In 2016, Scorsese was reported to be in talks to direct a biopic of George Washington, from a script by Bill Collage and Adam Cooper.

 Hustlers

 In early 2017, Lorene Scafaria's screenplay for Hustlers and a sizzle reel were sent to Scorsese and Adam McKay, the latter remained as a producer with interest of directing.
 Both passed and Scarfaria eventually directed the film herself.

 The Caesars TV series

 In February 2018, it was reported that Michael Hirst would collaborate with Scorsese for a television drama series which would tell the story of the early rulers of ancient Rome, starting with the rise to power of Julius Caesar.
 Titled The Caesars, a pilot episode had been written, with an outline for the rest of the season.
 Filming was expected to commence the following year in Italy.

+Heaven and Hell

+After Bernardo Bertolucci's death in November 2018, Scorsese showed interest in directing one of his unfilmed projects—Heaven and Hell, a biography of the murderous composer Carlo Gesualdo written by Mark Peploe—but was sidetracked by his own projects.